MP: Campaigning ends for October 30 bypolls; BJP and Congress locked in straight contest | Politics

 Verma was defeated by late Jugal Kishore Bagri in the 2018 Assembly elections.

-In Prithhvipur, the BJP has fielded former Samajwadi Party leader Shishupal Singh against Congress's Nitendra Rathore, the son of former minister Brajendra Singh Rathore, whose death necessitated the bypoll.
+In Prithvipur, the BJP has fielded former Samajwadi Party leader Shishupal Singh against Congress's Nitendra Rathore, the son of former minister Brajendra Singh Rathore, whose death necessitated the bypoll.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)